 Dr. Jamila Simpson is much more than a friendly face for students, although she certainly is that too.
 The Digest recently found out how this busy NC State diversity practitioner makes a major contribution in her post as assistant dean in the College of Sciences.

 I work in the College of Sciences Dean’s Office.
 I am the assistant dean for diversity and student services in the college.
-I have a bachelor’s degree in meteorology and a master’s and Ph.D. in science education from NC State.
+I have a bachelor’s degree in meteorology and a master’s and a Ph.D. in science education from NC State.
 I have served in this role for seven years.

 What have been some of your major initiatives relating to diversity and equity?